djheery/data-structures/binary-trees/red-black-tree/README.md

 The implementation of red black tree is a fair amount more complex than a normal BST (discounting search as it is the same)

+## Insertion

+When inserting into a RBT there are two balancing tools used after the initial insertion:

+1. Recoloring
+2. Rotation

+### Recoloring

+Recolring is fairly self-explanitory, Relcoloring is the changing of a nodes color i.e. if a node is red change it to balck

 ## Applications